5l1v3r1/Ebay_Views-Bot/README.md

     * What product do you want views for?
     * How many views do you want?
 * Increase view limit per request.
+* Add Cool-Down
-* Add Cool-Down (i.e same user can't request multiple times in a row AND can't request views for the same product multiple times in a row]
+  * Why: Prevents same user requesting multiple times in a row
+  * Why: Prevents request of views for the same product multiple times in a row